 Why plant based diets are not able to support human health over the long term and why most adherents go back to eating meat and other animal foods within a few short years.

-Sources of conventional health information of late seem to be trumpeting a new catchphrase – “healthy, plant based diets“.
-Notice the word “vegetarian” or “vegan” is not used perhaps because the vast majority of people find such a diet and its common, associative terms unappealing (estimates on the number of people who never eat meat varies somewhere between a paltry 3-6%).
+Sources of conventional health information seem to be trumpeting the catchphrase plant based diet.
+Notice the word “vegetarian” or “vegan” is not used perhaps because the vast majority of people find such a diet and its common, associative terms unappealing.

 There is no doubt that an increase in the number of folks eating a “plant based diet” would result in quite a profit boost for Big Ag and Big Food companies that deal in the various stages of production of textured vegetable soy protein (TVP) and other frankenfood substitutes for meat, dairy, and eggs.

 Aside from the big profits to be had should more people embrace this manner of eating, could a “plant based diet” even be healthy?

 The 2017 documentary What The Health claims plant based diets to be healthy despite being unable to name a single successful vegan population group that ever existed outside of a few small religious sects that did not reproduce.

 Little to No Variety in Modern Food Plants

 The reality is that the world today depends on a variety of only 150 food plants.
 Twenty of these account for 90% of our food.
 And, of these twenty, only three account for half!
 What are the Big Three?
 Rice, corn, and wheat – difficult to digest, grain based carbs that ninety percent of the people who ever lived never even ate!